John Longden: Australian interlude

-Longden went out to Australia in 1933 to perform in several plays.
+Longden went to Australia in 1933 to perform in several plays.
 While there he appeared in the film The Silence of Dean Maitland (1934) for Cinesound Productions.

-The performance was so well received Longden made two more films for the same company, Thoroughbred (1936) and It Isn't Done (1937).
+The performance was very well received.
+Longden took on the roles of two more films for the same company, Thoroughbred (1936) and It Isn't Done (1937).

 In 1934 it was announced that he was going to play the lead in an adaptation of Robbery Under Arms, but this film was never made.
 The same year Longden also announced he was going to act in and direct an Australian film called Highway Romance, about an English man and Australian girl travelling from Sydney to Brisbane.
-A company called Highway Productions was formed with Frederick Ward and a capital of £10,000 but no film resulted.
+A company called Highway Productions was formed with Frederick Ward and a capital of £10,000 but the film was not made.

 Later career

-Longden returned to Britain where he continued to work steadily in theatre and film (including An Honourable Murder (1960), an adaptation of Shakespeare's "Julius Caesar", in which he played tycoon 'Julian Caesar').
+Longden returned to Britain where he continued to work steadily in theatre (including playing Inspector Hornleigh, a popular radio detective of the period, at the Prince's Theatre, Shaftesbury Avenue, in 1938) and film (including An Honourable Murder (1960), an adaptation of Shakespeare's "Julius Caesar", in which he played tycoon 'Julian Caesar').
 He appeared on several episodes of season one of The Adventures of Robin Hood playing various characters, and returned for one episode in season three.
 He died in London, 26 May 1971, aged 70.